 - that include energy efficiency measures

 Grant funds cannot be used for general operating expenses or developer’s fees.

-Applications will be accepted in three rounds until all available funding is committed.
+Applications will be accepted until all available funding is committed.
 Applications will be reviewed by a group of subject matter experts, selected based on the elements of the project and as outlined in the legislation, which may include housing, commercial, retail, health, energy efficiency, tourism and outdoor recreation, child care, regional representatives from the Colorado Department of Local Affairs, OEDIT rural prosperity representatives, historic preservation specialists, and business funding and incentives specialists.